elastic/integrations/packages/azure/docs/README.md

 Before using the Azure integration you will need:

-* One or more **Diagnostic setting** to export logs from Azure services to Event Hubs.
+* One or more **diagnostic setting** to export logs from Azure services to Event Hubs.
-* One or more **Event Hub** to store in-flight logs exported by Azure services and make them available to Elastic Agent.
+* One or more **event hub** to store in-flight logs exported by Azure services and make them available to Elastic Agent.
 * One **Storage Account Container** to store information about logs consumed by the Elastic Agent.

-### Diagnostic settings
+### Diagnostic Settings

-Azure Diagnostic settings allow you to export metrics and logs from a **source** service, or resource, to one **destination** for analysis and long-term storage.
+Azure diagnostic settings allow you to export metrics and logs from a **source** service, or resource, to one **destination** for analysis and long-term storage.

 ```text
    ┌──────────────────┐      ┌──────────────┐     ┌─────────────────┐